 I cannot recall varying that menu much, though I must have to spare guests from repetition.
 These days, my menus reflect a greater variety and I never repeat the same one twice..

 Today, I love to plan dinner parties, and most are for groups of women.
-I begin thinking about the menu weeks in advance, and actually have created a template that I use for menu planning.
+I begin thinking about the menu weeks in advance, and have created a template that I use for menu planning.
 I do not like to be rushed or overworked and so my planning outlines things that can be done up to three days ahead, and then on the day - if all goes well - I am not hidden in the kitchen with last minute cooking.

 The NYT article offers up dinner party trivia – records of dinner parties that made people famous, began movements or destroyed reputations and careers.